Red-breasted nuthatch: Habitat and range

 Though it is primarily a full-time resident of northern and subalpine conifer forests, the red-breasted nuthatch regularly migrates irruptively, with both the number migrating and the wintering locations varying from year to year.
 They sometimes reach northern Mexico, where they are rare winter visitors to Nuevo León, Baja California Norte and south along the Pacific slope as far as Sinaloa.
 In the eastern United States, its range is expanding southwards.
 Though formerly resident on Isla Guadalupe, an island off the western coast of Mexico, it appears to have been extirpated there, with the last known record of the species on the island dating from 1971.
 There is a single vagrant record for Mexico's Isla Socorro.
 It is an extremely rare vagrant to Europe, with two records in the western Palearctic; one bird successfully overwintered in eastern England.

-Feeding behavior and diet
+Feeding behaviour and diet

 Like all nuthatches, the red-breasted nuthatch is an acrobatic species, hitching itself up and down tree trunks and branches to look for food.
 It goes headfirst when climbing down.
 It can "walk" on the underside of branches.
 Unlike woodpeckers and creepers, it does not use its tail as a prop while climbing.
 It tends to forage singly or in pairs.

 The red-breasted nuthatch's diet changes depending on the season.
 In the summer, it eats mostly insects, occasionally even flycatching, while in the winter, it switches to conifer seeds.
-At feeders it will take sunflower seeds, peanut butter, and suet.
+At feeders, it will take sunflower seeds, peanut butter, and suet.
 It often wedges food pieces in bark crevices in order to break them up with the bill (as opposed to holding the food in their feet, like the black-capped chickadee does).